azizyahyaoui/Js-Review/JsReviewCourse.md

 #### **Callback Functions**

-A callback function is a function passed as an argument to another function, to be executed after an operation completes.
-Callbacks are commonly used for asynchronous operations in JavaScript.
+ **Callback function** is a function passed as an argument to another function, intended to be invoked after a certain operation completes.
+Callbacks are fundamental to asynchronous programming in JavaScript, enabling code to execute after tasks like data fetching, timers, or event handling.

+**Basic Example:**

 ```javascript
 function fetchData(callback) {